-Mylla, located one hour north of Oslo, is a small 84 square meter (940 square foot) ski cabin for a family of four and their guests.
-Though planning regulations required a gable roof, Mylla instead splits the gable roof in half to form a series of shed roofs.
-This produced a pinwheel plan with two sheltered outdoor spaces—the Morning porch and the Evening porch—which are protected from the wind and, most importantly, protected from snow shed from the roofs.
-The compact interior, finished in plywood, can house up to twelve people across three dedicated bedrooms and two full bathrooms.
+Mylla is a small 84 square meter (940 square foot) cabin located in a towering pine forest outside of Oslo.
+Designed as a retreat for a geologist and his family, the building sits firmly on a hilltop and is formed by the forces of the landscape around it.
+Though planning regulations required a gable roof, Mylla splits the gable in half to create four shed roofs that radiate in a pinwheel configuration.
+Two sheltered outdoor spaces are created which are protected from the wind and from snow shed.
+The exterior is clad simply with untreated heart pine planks, which register the seasons as it greys and weathers with time.
+The compact interior, finished in plywood and unified with a continuous roof canopy, can house up to ten people across three dedicated bedrooms and two full bathrooms.
 Custom plywood furniture, including bed frames, bunk beds, couch, dining table, benches, and shelves are found throughout.
-The wings of the house engage four distinct characters of the site: the great room looks onto Mylla Lake, the guest room looks towards the rolling hillside, the kids’ room looks up at the sky, and the bedroom has a private view of the towering forest.
+The wings of the house engage four distinct characters of the landscape: the great room looks onto Mylla Lake, the guest room looks towards the rolling hillside, the kids’ room looks up at the sky, and the bedroom has a private view of the towering forest beyond.

-Auste Cijunelyte, Tom Erdman, Alicia Hergenroeder, Casper Mork-Ulnes
+Auste Cijunelyte, Tom Erdman, Anatoly Starr, Alicia Hergenroeder, Casper Mork-Ulnes